emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The format of a CSR is complex, and contains a substantial amount of information.
-That information could be incorrect, such as a user claiming a wrong physical address, email address, etc.  Alternatively, the supplied information could contain private data which should not be sent over a TLS 1.2 connection where that data would be exposed.

-It is RECOMMENDED that systems provisioning these certificates validate that the CSR both contains the expected data, and also that is does not contain unexpected data.
-For example, a CA could refuse to issue the certificate if the CSR contained unknown fields, or a known field contained an unexpected value.

-We note that there is no requirement for a CA to sign any and all CSRs which are presented to it.
-The CA can refuse a particular CSR for any reasons, including local site policy.
+That information could be incorrect, such as a user claiming a wrong physical address, email address, etc.  It is RECOMMENDED that systems provisioning these certificates validate that the CSR both contains the expected data, and also that is does not contain unexpected data.
+For example, a CA could refuse to issue the certificate if the CSR contained unknown fields, or if a known field contained an unexpected or invalid value.
+The CA can modify or refuse a particular CSR to address these deficiencies for any reasons, including local site policy.
+We note that the "A" in "CA" means for "Authority", while the "R" in "CSR" means "Request".  i.e. There is no requirement for a CA to sign any and all CSRs  which are presented to it.

-Once an EAP peer receives the signed certificate, that certificate could potentially be used for in TLS contexts other than TEAP.
+Once an EAP peer receives the signed certificate, the peer could potentially be (ab) used for in TLS contexts other than TEAP.
 For example, the certificate could be used with EAP-TLS, or even with HTTPS.

-It is NOT RECOMMENDED to use certificates provisioned via TEAP with any other protocol which uses TLS.
+It is NOT RECOMMENDED to use certificates provisioned via TEAP for any non-TEAP protocol.
 One method of enforcing this restriction is to have different CAs (or different intermediate CAs) which issue certificates for different uses.
-For example, TLS-based EAP methods could share one CA, and HTTPS servers could use a different CA.  The different protocols could therefore be configured to validate client certificates only from their preferred CA.
+For example, TLS-based EAP methods could share one CA, and even use different intermediary CAs for different TLS-based EAP methods.
+HTTPS servers could use an entirely different CA.  The different protocols could then be configured to validate client certificates only from their preferred CA, which would prevent peers from using certificates outside of the intended use-case.

 Another method of limiting the uses of a certificate is to provision it with an appropriate value for the Extended Key Usage field